o-jasper/pp-rep/readme.md

 This is essentially pathfinding through opinions of the participants, though it is a superset, because different paths are complementary.
 This pathfinding is done client-side and the paths are put in the message for checking.

+The project contains some basic pathfinding stuff in python, and a Merkle tree in `go` in `src/`.